m4dguy/CVForge/README.md

 OpenCV installation (Linux/ Mac):
 * Download and build OpenCV on your system
-* Once an OpenCV version with java is installed, CVForge will find and detect the jar in your system
+* Once an OpenCV version with java a module is installed, CVForge will find and detect the jar in your system